openTdataCH/ojp-meta-service/docs/documentation_sbb.md

 The response usually consists of multiple TripResults.
 Only one is shown in the example above for simplicity.

+### Notes

+Parsing becomes difficult here, because we have to parse different `Leg`-types differently.
+But we have to know which `Leg`-type is included in a specific node beforehand.
+This is solved by the `contains` methods on the `OjpNode`-struct in our code.

 ## Multi Trip Request (MTR)

 Multi Trip Requests are made if the user wants to add a "via" to his/her trip.